lucalullo/building-ai-agent/README.md

 - Python 3
 - Jupyter Notebook or JupyterLab

-The notebooks use Python's standard library, so no external agent framework is required.
+The current notebooks use Python's standard library, so no external agent framework is required.

 Clone the repository: